zowe/zac/process/example_governance.md

 * Review the CONTRIBUTING.md guidelines to ensure your contribution is inline with the project's coding and styling guidelines.
 * Submit your code as a PR with the appropriate DCO signoff
-* Have you submission approved by the maintainer(s) and merged into the codebase.
+* Have your submission approved by the maintainer(s) and merged into the codebase.

 ## Committer